 People look to life coaches as a way to be proactive about bettering themselves.
 Society places a huge value on self-improvement, and because of this, the demand for life coaches is likely to grow.

-Employment of life coaches (classified by the BLS as Social and Human Service Assistants) is expected to grow by 16 percent through 2026; comparatively, other occupations are predicted to grow by 7 percent, making growth for life coach jobs faster than average.
+Employment of life coaches (classified by the BLS as Social and Human Service Assistants) is expected to grow by 13% through 2028; comparatively, other occupations are predicted to grow by 5%, making growth for life coach jobs faster than average.